JosiahParry/valve/README.md

 # Valve

-The purpose of `valve` is to create a multi-threaded plumber API utilizing `libR-sys` and the plumber R package.
+`valve` creates multi-threaded [plumber APIs](https://www.rplumber.io/) powered by Rust's [tokio](https://github.com/tokio-rs/tokio) and [axum](https://github.com/tokio-rs/axum) web frameworks.

+## Motivation

 Plumber is an R package that creates RESTful APIs from R functions.
 It is limited in that each API is a single R process and thus a single thread.
-The intention of this Rust crate is to be able to spawn multiple threads each with their own Plumber API leveraging Rust's "fearless concurrency."
+Multiple queries are executed in the sequence that they came in.
+Scaling plumber APIs is not easy.
+The intention of valve is to be able to make scaling plumber APIs, and thus R itself, easier.
+This is done by spawning plumber APIs on multiple threads and having an axum app on a main thread distributing requests across the multiple plumber APIs.
+We can make R better by leveraging Rust's ["fearless concurrency."](https://blog.rust-lang.org/2015/04/10/Fearless-Concurrency.html)

 ## Installation